Quasigraphs and skeletal partitions: Quasigraphs

 \section{Quasigraphs}

 A \emph{$3$-hypergraph} is a hypergraph whose hyperedges have size $2$ or $3$.
 Throughout this paper, let $H$ be a 3-hypergraph.
 A \emph{quasigraph} in $H$ is a mapping $\pi$ that assigns to each hyperedge $e$ of $H$ either a subset of $e$ of size 2, or the empty set.
 The hyperedges $e$ with $\pi(e)\neq \emptyset$ are said to be \emph{used} by $\pi$.
 (See Figure~\ref{fig:quasi} for an illustration.)
-The number of hyperedges used by $\pi$ is denoted by $\sizee\pi$.
+A quasigraph $\pi$ in $H$ restricts to a quasigraph in any subhypergraph $H'$ of $H$; to avoid excessive notation, we will use $\pi$ to denote the corresponding quasigraph in $H'$ as well.

 Given a quasigraph $\pi$ in $H$, we let $\pi^*$ denote the graph on $V(H)$, obtained by considering the pairs $\pi(e')$ as edges whenever $\pi(e')\neq\emptyset$ ($e'\in E(H)$).
 If $\pi^*$ is a forest, then $\pi$ is \emph{acyclic}.
 If $\pi^*$ is the union of a cycle and a set of isolated vertices, then $\pi$ is a \emph{quasicycle}.
 A 3-hypergraph $H$ is \emph{acyclic} if there exists no quasicycle in $H$.